wp-plugins/mcafee-secure/readme.txt

 == Description ==

-The internet can be a scary place for consumers—there's malware, hacking, phishing attacks, and more.
-Unfortunately, this also means they're worried when they're on your site, because they have no way of knowing that it's safe.
+**McAfee SECURE certification lets visitors know your website is safe.**
+The rise in data breaches has caused a climate of fear among online consumers.
+As a small business owner, you need to show you're one of the good guys.

-McAfee SECURE Lite is a free service that helps solve this problem by letting visitors see that your site is safe—alleviating security concerns and increasing engagement and conversions.
-With McAfee SECURE Lite, you can display the certification trustmark for up to 500 visitors per month, at no charge.
+The McAfee SECURE trustmark lets visitors see that your site is safe—alleviating security concerns and increasing engagement and conversions.
+Add the plugin to your site and display the trustmark for up to 500 visitors per month, at no charge.

 [youtube http://www.youtube.com/watch?v=bbzQelNltsE]

 = Key Benefits: =

-- **Become SECURE:** Get weekly security screenings from the world's largest dedicated security company, and then tell your visitors about it.
+- **Show Off Your Security:** Get weekly security screenings from the world's largest dedicated security company, and then tell your visitors about it.
-- **Drive Your Engagement:** Easing security concerns will mean a reduced bounce rate and increased visitor usage of your site.
+- **Boost Your Engagement:** Easing security concerns will mean a reduced bounce rate and increased visitor usage of your site.
-- **More Conversions:** With McAfee SECURE Lite, visitors spend more time on your site doing more things—and that ultimately means more conversions.
+- **Increase Your Sales:** With McAfee SECURE certification, visitors spend more time interacting on your site—and that ultimately means more conversions.

 = Getting started is easy =
 Once your site is certified, the trustmark will automatically appear on your website, and your customers will know they're on a SECURE site.
 It's as easy as that!

-> **Pro Upgrade Available**
+> **Pro Upgrade Available:**
-> McAfee SECURE Pro includes all of the premium features of the service.
-By upgrading to Pro, you'll get unlimited trustmark views, search highlighting in Google, Yahoo and Bing search results, and customizable trustmarks.
+> The paid version of the McAfee SECURE service comes with premium features, including unlimited trustmark views, search highlighting in Google, Yahoo and Bing search results, and customizable trustmarks.
+Learn more [here](https://www.mcafeesecure.com/pro).

 = Tags =
 McAfee SECURE, security, internet security, website security, security scans, secure, conversions, engagement, ecommerce, shopping cart abandonment, increase sales, safe browsing